Full day Workshop

 Belonging (social recognition) as a primary driver of student behaviour

-The 4 Goals of Misbehaviour (after the work of Adler and Dreikurs)
+Understanding the 4 Goals of Misbehaviour (after the work of Adler and Dreikurs)

 The language of behaviour correction and of our level of intrusiveness (after the work of Dr. Bill Rogers)